 WHAT IS MARBLING TECHNIQUE?

-The marbling technique involves placing drops of paint on the surface of a plastic tray filled with water and thickener to create marbled effects on natural vegetable tanned leather.
+The marbling technique involves dropping paint onto the surface of a plastic tray filled with thickened water to create marbled effects on natural vegetable-tanned leather.

-This technique can also be used on other materials: fabric, paper, Bristol board, recycled paper, wood, plaster, etc.
+This technique can also be used on other materials: fabric, paper, cardstock, recycled paper, wood, plaster, etc.

-Please note: this technique has nothing to do with dyeing leather.
-Furthermore, don't confuse painting with dyeing: the technique and the result are not the same.
-Feel free to consult our complete guide on dyeing leather.
+Please note that this technique has nothing to do with leather dyeing.
+Furthermore, paint and dye should not be confused: the technique and the result are not the same.
+Feel free to consult our complete guide on leather dyeing.

-All the information in this guide is provided for guidance purposes only: we recommend testing before embarking on any concrete projects.
-Keep in mind that in this guide, we're giving you the basics of a recipe with secret ingredients, and you'll need to be creative, bold, and patient to make it your own.
+All indications in this guide are for information purposes only: we advise you to perform tests before embarking on concrete projects.
+Consider that in this guide we give you the basics of a recipe with secret ingredients and that you must demonstrate creativity, audacity and patience to make it your own.

-First of all, marbling paint is only compatible with natural vegetable tanned leather .
-This technique does not work with already colored leather or with mineral (chrome) tanning.
+First of all, marbling paint is only compatible with natural vegetable-tanned leather.
+This technique does not work with already colored leathers or with mineral tanning (chrome).

 GUIDE: WHAT IS TANNING?

-As for the choice of paint (and to avoid buying special marbling paints), we recommend Angelus acrylic leather paints (this also works with Pébéo - Setacolor acrylic leather paints) .
-These paints will need to be diluted with water to have the perfect consistency to float on the surface of the marbling bath with the right amount of pigments (see step 4 below and the video).
+Regarding the choice of paint (and to avoid buying special marbling paints), we recommend Angelus acrylic leather paints (it also works with Pébéo - Setacolor acrylic leather paints).
+These paints should be diluted with water to achieve the perfect consistency to float on the surface of the marbling bath with the right amount of pigments (see step 4 below and the video).

 ![]() |